 Providing health care professionals with knowledge, skills and attitudes to engage in meaningful conversations about alcohol use and supporting the primary care team in establishing best practices will help to advance compassionate and outcome-based patient care.

 Thank you for your interest in the Time to Ask Unhealthy Alcohol Use Education Program.
-Unhealthy alcohol use is often under identified, and therefore, undertreated.
-It has become a major public health issue in Maine and nationally.
-The Time to Ask program is being tested at three primary care sites, beginning with the Bucksport Regional Health Center in Bucksport, Maine.
+Unhealthy alcohol use is a major public health issue in Maine and nationally.
+It is often under identified, and therefore, undertreated.
+The Time to Ask program was implemented at two primary care sites: Bucksport Regional Health Center in Bucksport, Maine and Four Seasons Family Practice, in Fairfield, Maine.
 In an effort to enhance providers' comfort and skills in talking with their patients about unhealthy levels of drinking, Lunder-Dineen, in collaboration with a statewide Pilot Advisory Team, is providing staff at our pilot sites the opportunity to participate in an education program.

 Why is this program important?

+Alcohol screening is one of the most effective health care screening tools available yet it’s use is underutilized.
 Most health care professionals receive very little education in alcohol use, even though many hospital visits in Maine and primary care visits are alcohol related.
 In areas of rural Maine, unhealthy alcohol use and its related problems are acute.
-Brief intervention sessions have been shown to be effective in reducing weekly alcohol consumption, reducing binge drinking, and increasing adherence to recommended drinking limits.
+Following a screening, brief intervention sessions have been shown to be effective in reducing weekly alcohol consumption, reducing binge drinking, and increasing adherence to recommended drinking limits.
 Read more from our Time to Ask Executive Summary here.

-Primary Care Practices are uniquely situated to identify patients who are at risk for unhealthy drinking.
-By empowering clinicians with the necessary skills, they can confidently engage and address unhealthy alcohol use with their patients and intervene early on before patients are at greater risk of developing a costlier, chronic illness such as a substance use disorder
+Primary Care Practices are uniquely situated to identify patients who are at risk for unhealthy drinking and provide them with information and support to consider changes to improve their health.
+By empowering and equipping clinicians with the necessary knowledge and skills, they can confidently, compassionately and effectively engage and address unhealthy alcohol use with their patients and intervene early on before patients are at greater risk of developing a costlier, chronic illness such as a substance use disorder.

 How does this benefit your organization?

-To address this critical issue, Lunder-Dineen has convened a team of Maine-based experts to develop and implement a unique initiative to raise awareness, provide interprofessional education and skills, and address the gap in alcohol assessment and treatment.
-Our focus is to become leaders in innovative approaches and cultural shifts in interprofessional alcohol education and care practices.
-In addition to provider education, the practice site Time to Ask Champions and the Time to Ask Pilot Advisory Team are developing workflows and processes for integrating best practices for alcohol screening and connecting with community resources for expert consultation.
+To address this critical issue, Lunder-Dineen convened a team of Maine-based experts to develop and implement a unique initiative to raise awareness, provide interprofessional education and skills, and address the gap in alcohol assessment and treatment.
+The Time to Ask program aims to increase the knowledge, skills, and confidence of the interprofessional team about alcohol use, screening, intervention and treatment by enabling staff members to take an active role in the delivery of care to patients consistent with recommended procedures and protocols.
+In addition to provider education, Lunder-Dineen provides onsite practice support, which includes working with their interprofessional team to examine and identify workflow and practice enhancements for integrating best practices for alcohol screening.
+Access to expert consultation is also provided

 How does it work?